blue-smoke-media/BSM/trello-board.md

 test, test test

 BRADEN

 \*\* NEW \*\*- IMPORTANT!!!!!
-Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site,p lease. (march create new GA4 property)
+Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site, please. (march create new GA4 property)

 \*\* NEW \*\*- line 274 throughout document....@ 1/2" more room on the left hand side. (check ruler)